LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-pull.md

 # Accessing real-world data using the Redstone Oracle

-This page will explain how you can access real world / off-chain data using Oracles such as Redstone.
+This page will explain how you can access oracle data using Redstone.

 RedStone is a data ecosystem that delivers frequently updated, reliable, and diverse data for your dApp and smart contracts deployed on Lisk.